Table of contents of the article:

 TCP / IP is a network communication protocol.
 A three-way handshake (the aforementioned Three Way Handshake) must first be performed in order to subsequently establish a TCP / IP network connection and that data can be sent.

 Then, all sent data is first split into smaller packets (this is necessary for effective network bandwidth sharing).
 The source and destination are added to an envelope around each data packet.
 Error-checking data is calculated and also added to the envelope.
 A sequence number is also added to the envelope so that the recipient can correct any out-of-service data packets.
 Additional data is also added to each packet envelope to help identify and route the packet over local networks.
 The recipient must check and correct any out-of-service packets, check each packet for errors, send an acknowledgment for each packet, and reassemble the original data block from the data within each packet.

 Note: Checksum calculation and error checking are ignored for localhost connections on modern Linux systems.

 Unix domain Sockets (Unix domain Sockets) do not need this additional fragmentation and data processing.
 They work more like reading and writing to a file, but unlike a normal file, the data is passed to system memory rather than to a disk drive.
 For this reason, Unix Domain Sockets move data more quickly and efficiently than TCP / IP especially where you are equipped with fast RAM at the hardware level.

-The chart shows examples of WordPress page load times using TCP / IP and Unix Domain Sockets as the database connection method.
-There was an average speed improvement of 25% with Unix Domain Sockets.
-The error bars also show that Unix Domain Sockets reduced the variance in runtime by 20%.
+We wanted to test a query in our test environment and got some interesting results.
+The chart above shows examples of WordPress page load times using TCP/IP and Unix Domain Sockets as the database connection method.
+There was an average speed improvement of over 25% with Unix Domain Sockets.

 What benefits to expect and when to use it?